 Several therapists use Narrative therapy to help patients recognize patterns and issues in their lives.
-It focuses on how you could better yourself without blaming your inaction.
-It creates a narrative based on how you emotionally and psychologically processed past events.
+It focuses on how you could better yourself non blaming your inaction.
+It creates a narrative based on how you emotionally and psychologically processed past or explore events.

 What is a narrative approach?

 It is a flexible structure or framework used by therapists.
 This specific treatment helps patients identify circumstances.
 It aids in understanding how they’re connected in a particular sequence.